mcginntw/SeniorDesign/README.md

 ## 2. User Manual

-The [User Manual](User%20Manual/README.md) provides step-by-step instructions on setting up and running the TF2 server with custom plugins.
+[User Manual](Final Deliverables/USER_MANUAL.md) allows for server setup with the appropriate plugins for RL.
 It includes:

 - Running the batch file to start the server
 - Connecting to the server